These guides are AI-generated educational summaries — not legal or medical advice.

 Performing range of motion testing beyond your actual comfortable limit

-Why: If you push through pain to demonstrate full range of motion, the DBQ will reflect higher motion than you actually have on a daily or worst-day basis, resulting in a lower musculoskeletal rating for residuals.
+If you push through pain to demonstrate full range of motion, the DBQ will reflect higher motion than you actually have on a daily or worst-day basis, resulting in a lower musculoskeletal rating for residuals.

-Do this instead: Stop at the point where you feel pain or significant resistance.
+Instead: Stop at the point where you feel pain or significant resistance.
 Clearly state 'this is where I feel pain' or 'I cannot go further without significant pain.'
 The examiner should note pain on motion per DeLuca.

 Impact: 10-40% under shoulder/arm motion DCs